vivekup3424/lanrouj/Notes/KEUS/Daily Progress.md

 	- so I will try to start writing the code again step-by-step (with smaller example creating conversational-ai)

 ## 2025-06-11
+### Common modules removal for inter and intra plugin builds
 1. Working on common modules, thinking about way to reduce the bundle size of plugins by placing their common modules in a common dependency
 2. Need to test whether this approach is working on different plugins, and for different hubs.